YunoHost-Apps/hubzilla_ynh/README.md

 ### Register a new domain and add it to YunoHost
 Hubzilla requires a dedicated domain, so obtain one and add it using the [YunoHost admin](https://reticu.li/yunohost/admin) panel. **Domains -> Add domain**
+As Hubzilla uses the full domain and is installed on the root, you can create a subdomain such as hubzilla.domain.tld Don't forget to update your DNS if you manage them manually

+Hubzilla requires browser approved ssl certificates.
+If you have pauid for these, install them manualmly as usually.

+### YunoHost >=2.5 :
+If not, once the dedicated domain has been added to yunohost, go again to the admin panel, go to domains then select you domain and click on "install let's encrypt certificate"

+### Yunohost <2.5 :
 Once you have added the new domain to YunoHost, SSH into your YunoHost server and perform the following steps:

 1. Install [certbot](https://certbot.eff.org/) to make installing free SSL certificates from Let's Encrypt simple.